Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

         Status (Pass/Fail):
             TBD
         Notes:
             Insertion of a duplicate record will be rejected by the database API, which may result in unexpected application behavior.
-As a result, it is probably best to SELECT COUNT matching records first, evaluate the results, and perform the correct action.
-If this result is not 0, then the record should be refused by the route performing the record verification, and NOT by the database API itself.
+As a result, it is probably best to SELECT COUNT the matching records first, then evaluate the results and perform the correct action.
+If this result is not 0, the record should be refused by the route performing the verification, NOT by the database API itself.
         Post-conditions:
             None.
 #### 'User_Account' Test 3 Description ####